signalfx/gdi-specification/docs/repository.md

 ## Required Configuration

 - MUST have a primary branch named `main`
-- MUST NOT allow anyone (including admnistrators) pushing directly to `main`
+- MUST NOT allow anyone (including administrators) pushing directly to `main`
 - MUST require signed commits on `main`
 - MUST allow ONLY squash merging
 - MUST NOT grant `Write`, `Maintain`, `Admin` to anyone else than maintainers